Peruz/load_lpp/JOSS/paper.md

 The missing values are filled with NaN.
 The second processing step is the removal of periods specified by the user (maintenance, etc.), these are conveniently stored and read from a plain text file.
 In addition, the filtering phase also provides an automatic detection of anomalous periods, which can be saved into a file for successive user verification merging the two files.
-The straight-forward range-based filter is also implemented, which checks whether the individual values are within an accepted range.
+The straightforward range-based filter is also implemented, which checks whether theindividual values are within an accepted range.
 The discarded values are replaced with NaN.
 At this point, flexible smoothing solutions are available to smooth the data and replace the NaN values by interpolation (gap filling), when suitable.
-A weighted mowing average is defined with user-defined width and weight distribution (linear distribution between a central-maximum value and side-minimum weights).
+A weighted moving average is defined with user-defined width and weight distribution (linear distribution between a central-maximum value and side-minimum weights).
 A maximum missing weight is also defined so that when too many measurements are missing within the window - accounting by their relative weight - the central value being interpolated is left to NaN.
 This would warn the user about large data gaps, which are not addressed by simple gap-filling.
 Because of the expected long time series and possibly large windows (containing many data), these operations are parallelized, using both multi-threading and single-instruction multiple-data optimizations.